 A data card

 Each data card contains multivariate information for a different observation, individual or sampling unit.
-The cards provide information about the same attributes and measurements.
+Each card provides information about the same attributes and measurements.

-Card layout is consistent with information about the same attribute or measurement in the same place on each card.
+Card layout is consistent with information about the same attribute or measurement shown in the same way and in the same place on each card.
 Colours and visual effects can highlight different data values or provide this consistency.
 The data might be shown in a visual way, requiring the student to count, measure or observe data in an image.

 Data cards can be made by the students, by the teacher or purchased as a teaching resource.